epfl-mobots/tdm-python/doc/notebooks.md

 This section describes the use of the class `ClientAsync` in a notebook.

 The main difference between using tdmclient in a notebook and in the standard Python repl (read-eval-print loop) is that you can use directly the `await` keyword to execute `async` methods and wait for their result.
+Therefore:
+- You can avoid writing async functions if it's just to run them with `run_async_program`.
+- If you still write async functions, run them with `await prog()` instead of `client.run_async_program(prog)`.

 In the code fragments below, you can put separate statements in distinct cells and intersperse text cells.
 Only larger Python constructs such as `with`, loops, or function definitions, must be contained as a whole in a single cell.